Cupra Born Review

 Ginny Says

-“I really like Cupra's design direction and I can see the Born appealing to GTI drivers looking to switch to electric.
-The interior has some nice touches too, which lift it above the ID.3 in my opinion, and the monthly finance deals make it even more tempting.”
+“I really like Cupra's design direction, and I can see the Born appealing to GTI drivers looking to switch to electric - especially with the brilliant VZ.
+The interior has some nice touches too, which lift it above the ID.3 in my opinion.”

 Nicki Says

-“Now this is more my kind of car.
+“Now this is more my kind of car!
 A bit sporty, a bit mean and moody.
 I love a gadget and the boost button is a clever touch - especially when the road opens out in front of you or you need to get past the car in front.
-Cupra has done a great job with the Born - I think it'll be a big hit. ”
+Cupra has done a great job with the Born - I can see why it's a big hit. ”

-The Cupra Born has two battery options with a range of up to 342 miles, according to WLTP official figures.
+The Cupra Born has two battery options with a WLTP range of up to 342 miles, or the VZ ups that with a 79kWh battery and range of 366 miles.

 • Home/public charger (7kW)::9hrs 15mins–12hrs 15 mins